 A student is notified of their Direct Loan eligibility as shown on the Award Notice.
 All students who wish to borrow the offered Direct Loan must:

 Direct Loan Deferments are available for those who return to at least half-time study at an eligible institution, graduate fellowships, rehabilitation training, or during unemployment and economic hardship.
 A student may be granted periods of Forbearance if not eligible for a deferment.
 Loans are canceled in the event of the death or permanent and total disability of the borrower.
 Deferment and Forbearance should be requested from the student’s loan servicer.
-Sign in to www.nslds.ed.gov to view federal loan history and servicer information.
+Sign in to nsldsfap.ed.gov to view federal loan history and servicer information.
+An FSA ID is required to login.

-To avoid default, UMFK advises student loan borrowers to keep in touch with their servicer: It always is best to deal with your servicer directly as soon as trouble arises and to not wait to resolve issues at the last moment.
+To avoid default, UMFK advises student loan borrowers to keep in touch with their servicer.
+It always is best to deal with your servicer directly as soon as trouble arises and to not wait to resolve issues at the last moment.
 It is important that your servicer knows where to reach you.
 Always keep your loan servicer updated with your correct address and phone number.
+There are tools to assist you with repayment problems as explained in the Entrance and Exit counseling sessions and available from your loan servicer.
+Don't wait until it is too late to use them.

 Cancellations for Current Students